 The majority of used car traders will offer some form of warranty on their cars, but the value of these warranties vary massively.
 Some are branded products offered in conjunction with a breakdown provider (like the AA or RAC), but again they are actually managed and underwritten by a specialist insurance company.

 The term offered may be a week, a month, a few months or a year, and there will be very specific areas which are excluded from the warranty cover.
-There may also be a specific process for claiming on the warranty; some will require you to get authorisation from the warranty company before proceeding, while others may require you to pay for any work up-front and then reimburse you afterwards if your claim is approved.
+There may be a specific process for claiming on the warranty; some will require you to get authorisation from the warranty company before proceeding, while others may require you to pay for any work up-front and then reimburse you afterwards if your claim is approved.
 There will also be a cap on how much money the warranty will contribute towards a repair, which may not cover the total cost of having your car fixed.

 It is very important to read the fine print on any warranty, but especially so on an aftermarket product as the terms and conditions will vary significantly on different warranties.
 Much better to know how it works and what is covered before you have a problem then when you are standing in a garage arguing over who’s paying for your car’s repairs.